-- Senior Vice President and Treasurer, Finance, and Administration of Rochester Institute of Technology ("RIT") since 1997. - Vice chairman of RIT's global subsidiary, where he negotiates business models and real estate transactions for RIT's global campuses. - Various roles at the University of Pittsburgh from 1981 through 1997, including Assistant Vice Chancellor for Finance and Business and Assistant Vice Chancellor for Real Estate and Management. - Service on various profit and not-for-profit boards throughout Rochester, New York, including Canandaigua National Bank Corporation. - · Dr. Watters holds a B.S., M.S., and Ph.D. from the University of Pittsburgh.
+- Senior Vice President and Treasurer, Finance, and Administration of Rochester Institute of Technology ("RIT") since 1997. - Vice chairman of RIT's global subsidiary, where he negotiates business models and real estate transactions for RIT's global campuses. - Various roles at the University of Pittsburgh from 1981 through 1997, including Assistant Vice Chancellor for Finance and Business and Assistant Vice Chancellor for Real Estate and Management. - Service on various profit and nonprofit boards throughout Rochester, New York, including Canandaigua National Corporation. - Dr. Watters holds a B.S., M.S., and Ph.D. from the University of Pittsburgh.

-- Audit - Compensation

-· Nominating and Corporate Governance (Chair)
+- Compensation - · Nominating and Corporate Governance (Chair)